Planning timeline information:

 Credits

-Reminder!
-To receive credit or certificate, you must attest your attendance within 30 days of the learning activity.
-Some programs require a completed program evaluation.
+Reminder: To receive credit or a certificate, learners must attest to their attendance within 30 days of the activity.
+Some programs may also require completion of a program evaluation.